Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Deploy-NS/README.md

 ## [Configure a simple Load balancer](./Deploy-NS#Deploy-NS-LoadBalancer) ##

-Loggon to the NetScaler management console within your RDP session and navigate to `Traffic Management > Load Balancing` in the left hand pane.
+Logon to the NetScaler management console within your RDP session and navigate to `Traffic Management > Load Balancing` in the left hand pane.
 Right click `Load Balancing` to enable the feature.
 Here we will set up a simple Load balancer front end to your backend website.

 ![NetScaler ADC EC2 Instance](images/AWS-EC2-nav-pane.png)